I-Am-Jakoby/hak5-submissions/RubberDucky/Payloads/RD-PineApple/README.md

   </ol>
 </details>

-# OMG-PineApple
+# PineApple

 A script used to connect a targets PC to your wifi PineApple

 ## Description

 This program will generate an XML file that will be used to create a network profile for your Wifi PineApple.
-Depending on your method of execution the XML file will either be manually entered into a powershell window or you may use and Invoke Web-Request to download a script to add the network profile.
-After either the history of the powershell window and run box will be erased for a clean exit.
+The XML file will be manually entered into a powershell window the powershell window and run box will be erased for a clean exit.

 ## Getting Started

 ### Dependencies

-* DropBox or another File Hosting service - Your Shared link for the intended file
 * Windows 10,11

 <p align="right">(<a href="#top">back to top</a>)</p>